Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Discussion and Conclusion

-\textbf{Broader Implications.} For \emph{platform designers}: algorithmic interventions that target the most active users---those most exposed to any recommendation or moderation signal---will be ineffective if those users are already entrenched; interventions should instead prioritise new and peripheral users, who are both more persuadable and at greatest risk of early departure.
-Nudges delivered at the moment of first engagement (e.g., surfacing cross-cutting content to first-time contributors) are more likely to shift opinion trajectories than interventions applied to long-term participants whose stance has already stabilised.
+\textbf{Broader implications.} For \emph{platform designers}: algorithmic interventions that target the most active users (those most exposed to any recommendation or moderation signal) will be ineffective if those users are already entrenched, and may even provoke community resistance and migration to less-moderated platforms~\cite{Johns2024}; interventions should instead prioritise new and peripheral users, who are at greatest risk of early departure, reaching them before they leave.
+Nudges at first engagement (e.g., surfacing cross-cutting content to newcomers) are more likely to shift trajectories than interventions on long-term participants whose stance has stabilised; intervention opportunities are greatest at the early stages of the radicalisation pathway~\cite{Booth2024}, and style-tailored messaging can reach otherwise-resistant fringe communities before their positions harden~\cite{Lee2024bubbles}.
+Operationally, the pipeline (in-domain stance classification, continuous polarity, and joint presence--stance analysis) is deployable as a community-monitoring tool that flags when an apparent shift in opinion is in fact a shift in \emph{who} is posting.
 For \emph{researchers}: ``future stance prediction'' models are structurally misleading unless they account for the selection bias of user retention.
-We advocate jointly modelling presence and stance as interconnected outcomes---a joint survival-regression architecture in which a survival model for departure and a regression model for future polarity share latent user representations, enabling the two processes to inform each other rather than treating retention as a fixed precondition for stance analysis.
-The survivorship mechanism we identify is unlikely to be unique to r/Brexit: Oswald et al.~\cite{oswald2025disentangling} find experimentally that online political discussions are dominated by a systematically atypical active minority, providing independent support for the generalisability of self-selection as a confound in stance dynamics beyond any single platform or topic.
+We advocate jointly modelling presence and stance via a survival-regression architecture in which departure and future polarity share latent user representations, rather than treating retention as a fixed precondition for stance analysis.
+The mechanism is unlikely to be unique to \rbrexit: Oswald et al.~\cite{oswald2025disentangling} show experimentally that online political discussions are dominated by a systematically atypical active minority, supporting self-selection as a confound beyond any single platform.

 \begin{credits}